Caleydo/caleydo-doc/3.1/data.md

 That's why you have to define both, ID Types and identifiers for rows and columns.
 If you have an ID Type, or and an identifier, which is not yet available in the drop-down menu, you can easily create a new one.
 If you later load another dataset with the same ID Type or identifier, Caleydo will be able to resolve relationships between them.

-Attention: For inhomogeneous datasets you can't specify column ID types.
+Note: For inhomogeneous datasets you can't specify column ID types.

 In some cases you might want to **map identifiers from two datasets, which are stored in a slightly different format**.
 For example, in one dataset the IDs could look like this: *TCGA_001-03*, whereas in another dataset the equivalent IDs use a format like that *tcga.001.03*.
 To make Caleydo match these different IDs, you can define how to parse row or column identifiers by pressing the *Define Parsing* button, showing the dialog on the right.
 First, you can choose, whether the case of the IDs should be modified, i.e., whether to keep the case unchanged, to make it upper case, or to make it lower case.
 Second, you can use a regular expression (see [reference](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)) to replace all occurrences of a certain string with a different string.
 Third, you can specify a regular expression to split an ID around matches into several substrings and use the first substring as resulting ID.
 This dialog also shows a preview of all applied changes to an ID taken from the dataset.
 ![](i/id_parsing.png "Parsing options for IDs")